 12.3 HTML5 Desktop Console Wireshark capturing

-Step 1: Right-click on the node you wish to capture, choose capture and the interface.
+Step 1: Right click on the node you wish to capture, choose "Capture" and then the relevant interface.
 The capture will open in an RDP session.
+EVE-PRO supports capture for ethernet and serial interfaces.